Skip to main content

 Cure Dextra™ Closed System Catheter

-The new Cure Dextra™ Closed System Catheter was specifically made for catheter users with limited hand function.
+The new Cure Dextra™ Closed System Catheter was made for catheter users with limited hand function.
 It features large finger holes in the packaging and collection bag, which makes it easier to handle and open.
 Plus, it features a Gripper Arrow on the package, which helps you advance the catheter without retraction.
-You can learn more about its unique features in our recent product news blog post.

 Also, Cure manufactures their catheters without DEHP, natural rubber latex, or BPA.